-All of the nonprofits Mel has discussed so far do amazing work.
+Nonprofits do amazing work—there's no question.
 From providing healthcare to those in developing nations, to ensuring that people have access to mental health support services wherever and whenever they need it; the work these nonprofits do is endless.

 Community is a space where people can connect with others in similar situations, feel safe when they might otherwise feel vulnerable, and easily find resources and information that can help them when needed.
 That's why community is an excellent resource for nonprofits; it often compliments and forwards the very purpose that they serve.